TomaszKandula/TokanPages/README.md

     => await FMediator.Send(new GetAllArticlesQuery { IsPublished = AIsPublished });
 ```

 When we call `GetAllArticles` endpoint, it sends `GetAllArticlesQuery` request with given parameters.
-The appropiate handler is `GetAllArticlesQueryHandler`:
+The appropriate handler is `GetAllArticlesQueryHandler`:

 ```csharp
 public class GetAllArticlesQueryHandler : TemplateHandler<GetAllArticlesQuery, IEnumerable<GetAllArticlesQueryResult>>